 This is what you’re going to do now.
 With the knife on about a 45-degree angle spread the mud (compound), making the tape lay flat and squeezing the mud out.
 Return the mud to the bucket making sure you didn’t leave any chunks behind.
 DONE.
 Don’t touch it anymore.
 This is where everyone screws it up by putting on too much and try too hard.
 You are going to do this two more times.
 Once more with the same knife and the last time with a 10 inch knife.

 Second coat.
 Now, in the same way, you did it yesterday, yes you have to let it dry a full day.
 I mean, if you want to look good, you do.
-A nice amount of mud now spread it over the whole area and extend it way beyond the patched area.
+A nice amount of mud now spread over the whole area and extends way beyond the patched area.
 If you don’t, it will always look like a patch.
 Start from the inside of the area and work your way out.
 Think like this; hold the knife flat to apply, and on an ever so slight angle to remove the excess mud.
 This is somewhat hard, but you can do it, you’re not in a rush are you, LOL.

 Third and final coat.
 You’re going to do it pretty just the same way that you did it yesterday.
-Yes, it does takes days to do it right.
+Yes, it does take days to do it right.
 But this time, you will use the 10-inch knife.
 This coat is called a skim coat.
 What you’re doing is covering knife marks from the previous coats and really just giving it a much better, smoother finish.
 If you’re good enough here, you won’t even need much sanding.
 Just remember, don’t try too hard and whatever you do put on, knife it off and leave until it dries.

 Sanding: A really good taper won’t have to sand at all – or not very much.
 OK, we all need to sand, it just depends on how much.
 With Sheetrock sandpaper or a Sheetrock sanding sponge, sand very little, making sure the sanding block is very flat against the wall, don’t worry about smooth – that’s what paint is for.
 You’ll know when you’re finished sanding because your work will look nice and flat.